 Ref Controls Specified by PFC Tests of Controls Results of Tests 12.4 Corporate Credit Union Users can only access information in SimpliCD which is for their organization.
 System controls prevent access to other organizations.
 Attempted to modify part of URL during an authenticated user session to test whether data for another Corporate Credit Union could be accessed.
 Noted URL reverted back to correct address/user.
 On trade tabs attempted to search for wildcard investors, received message "no items to display".
-Injected miscellaneous characters into search for another investor and at login screens and system rejected No exceptions noted. attempts at unauthorized access with appropriate error messages.
-12.5 User account passwords for access to SimpliCD applications are salted and hashed.
-Inspected the SimpliCD Users SQL table which stores user account information and password salts and determined that all stored passwords were hashed and no clear text passwords were visible.
+Injected miscellaneous characters into search for another investor and at login screens and system rejected attempts at unauthorized access with appropriate error messages.
 No exceptions noted.
+12.5 User account passwords for access to SimpliCD applications are encrypted.
+Inspected the SimpliCD Users SQL table which stores user account information and password salts and determined that all stored passwords were encrypted and no clear text passwords were visible.
+No exceptions noted.
 12.6 Measures are in place to maintain the effectiveness of authentication and access mechanisms to SimpliCD.
 Inspected Azure configurations and determined that appropriate password expiration and reuse parameters are configured and in place for Azure, SimpliCD and Team Foundation Servers.
 No exceptions noted.
 12.7 The access of terminated PFC users is removed or disabled by the IT security group in a timely manner following notification from the VP Operations that a termination has occurred or is pending.
-Requested and obtained an Employee Census and inspected user access lists from Azure, SimpliCD and Team Foundation Servers and determined that access was timely removed.
-No exceptions noted.
-12.8 Access to the privileged role "Owner" of the Azure platform is restricted to persons who require this level of access to perform their job function and responsibilities.
+Through review of employee census generated from the HR system, determined no employees were hired during the testing period.
+Therefore, the operating effectiveness of this control could not be tested.
+N/A 12.8 Access to the privileged role "Owner" of the Azure platform is restricted to persons who require this level of access to perform their job function and responsibilities.
 Inspected multiple system generated lists of users with "Owner" role and determined that all users with assigned "Owner" role are employees or contractors and access is appropriately restricted.
 No exceptions noted.
 12.9 Only authorized employees and contractors can access Team Foundation development Server (TFS).
 Inspected a sample of accounts on the PFC Team Foundation Server and traced the user ID to either the active employee census or active contractor list provided by HR.
 No exceptions noted.

-Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2019
+Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2020